o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 ## Build and debug your tool

-Build and debug your custom shape tool using **Visual Studio 2019**.
+Build and debug your custom tool using **Visual Studio 2019**.

 1. Launch Visual Studio 2019 and open the O3DE solution.

 2. Find your Gem in the Solution Explorer.
 Right-click and select **Build** or **Debug**.

-After, you can launch O3DE Editor and load the Gem.
+After, you can launch Editor and load the Gem.

 Congratulations!
-You've created a custom shape tool written in C++, built it, and loaded it in the O3DE Editor.
-Your tool should look something like this:
+You created a custom tool Gem that's written in C++, built it, and loaded it in the Editor.
+Your Shape Example tool should look something like this:

 {{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/cpp-shape-example-ui.png" "500" "An image of the Shape Example tool." >}}

 ## Download the ShapeExample Gem sample

 This tutorial is based off of the **ShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
-You can download this sample and load it in the O3DE Editor.
+You can download this sample and load it in the Editor.

 1. Download or clone the repository.
 The ShapeExample Gem is located in `sample-code-gems/cpp_gems/ShapeExample`.